1. Introduction: Why ASC 842 Still Challenges Accounting Teams in 2026

 - Exercise of renewal options

-7. ASC 842 Disclosure Requirements
+8. ASC 842 Disclosure Requirements

-ASC 842 significantly expanded the disclosure requirements for leases compared to ASC 840.
+ASC 842 significantly expanded the disclosure requirements compared to ASC 840.
 Lessees must provide both qualitative and quantitative information that enables financial statement users to assess the amount, timing, and uncertainty of cash flows arising from leases.

 Quantitative Disclosures